Why Having a RC Card Is Essential for Foreigners in South Korea (2025)

 Booking clinics, hospitals, or even making complaints.

 7. Local Discounts?
-ARC Makes You a Resident, Not a Visitor
+RC Makes You a Resident, Not a Visitor

 Student and local discounts at museums, cultural sites, gyms, and classes.